outreachy/website/README.md

 # Django shell

 Django has a 'shell' mode where you can run snippets of Python code.
+You can exit the shell with CTRL+d at any time.

+The Django shell takes a snapshot of the Python code base when you start the shell.
+If you change any of the website Python code, you'll need to exit the shell (CTRL+d) and restart it to reload the code.

+You don't need to restart the shell if you're only making changes to HTML templates or CSS.

+## Django shell usage cases

-The Django shell is extremely useful for figuring out why view code isn't working.
-You can run snippets of your code and examine variables as it runs.
-You can call into functions in Django code.
+The Django shell is extremely useful for debugging the Python website code.
+You can run snippets of new code and examine variables as it runs.
+You can call into functions in the Outreachy website Python code.

-You can also use the Django shell to test complicated [query sets](https://docs.djangoproject.com/en/3.1/topics/db/queries/#retrieving-objects).
+The Django shell is also useful for testing code that accesses the underlying website database.
+You may be testing new Python code that query the database for objects that match your search.
+Sometimes it's hard to get the search parameters exactly right.
+You can use the Django shell to test complicated [query sets](https://docs.djangoproject.com/en/3.1/topics/db/queries/#retrieving-objects).

-The Django shell is also useful for doing quick tests of how templates (especially email templates) will look.
+## Local vs remote Django shell

 You can run the shell on either your local copy of the database, or you can run it on the remote server's database.
 If you start the shell on your local computer, it will load your local copy of the code and your local database.
 If you start the shell on the remote server, it will load the server's version of the code and the server's database.

-The Django shell takes a snapshot of the Python code base when you start the shell.
-If you change any of the website Python code, you'll need to exit the shell (CTRL-d) and restart it to reload the code.
-You don't need to restart the shell if you're making changes to the HTML templates or CSS.

 ## Setting up a new internship round